alysandra/ExData_Plotting1/README.md

 I have done this on a Windows 8, using R Studio.

-The four plots that you will need to construct are shown below.
+The four plots that I have hopefully corresponds to these, barring margin and font size differences.

 ### Plot 1